 The Westlaw UK Student User Guide is available here (.pdf).

-Kerry is here to assist you with any Westlaw enquiries you may have (in addition to the Law Library staff).
+Sarah is here to assist you with any Westlaw enquiries you may have (in addition to the Law Library staff).
 You can email her, drop-in to see her in the Law Library's Eldon Cluster or arrange a one-to-one session.
 Emails will be sent to all Newcastle Law School students to remind you of her availability.

 Westlaw UK has two special features which we use at Newcastle University: